The Foundations of a Healthy Lifestyle

 Understanding personal training and if it’s right for you.

-I distinctly remember a recent conversation with a long-time client about a new ‘fitness training’ watch he had just gotten as a gift for the holidays.
+I remember a recent conversation with a long-time client about a new ‘fitness training’ watch he had just gotten as a gift for the holidays.
 We spent a considerable amount of time going over the features and all the ways it measures and tracks things about your body condition and movements.
 He seemed really excited about it.
 He then went on to say “I never thought I’d see the day where Adam Z is replaced by a watch”.

 Lol.
 Time out…